xepan/doc/General-Company-Settings.md

 	As the name suggests, you can specify pharse, you want appear at end of your actual message.

-After completing with the above details click Update button to save your information.
+After completing with the above details, click Update button to save your information.

 #TAB> Misc Settings

 	Time Zone:
 	This drop down let you set the time-zone according to the geo-location of your company.

-After Setting up the Time zone for your company, click on update button to save the changes.
+After Setting up the Time zone for your company, click on the 'Update' button to save the changes.